Igigog/anomaly-modding-book/src/sdk/README.md

-# Введение
+# Introduction

-В данном разделе описывается работа, настройка и различные тутариалы в SDK
+This section describes the operation, configuration and various tutorials in the SDK

-SDK или Software Developement Kit помогало разработчикам оригинальной трилогии и модерам разрабатывать саму игру.
+SDK or Software Development Kit helped the developers of the original trilogy and the modders to develop the game itself

-В SDK входят следующие редакторы:
+The SDK includes the following editors:

 - Actor Editor
 - Dialogue Editor